Selindek/spring-data-jpa-acl/acl/README.md

-# Spring Data JPA ACL
+# Spring Boot Data JPA ACL

 This package is an extension for Spring Data JPA.
 It provides a fast an easily customizable access-control system for projects using Spring Repositories.

 ACL usually means 'Access Control List', but in this case it stands for 'Access Control Logic'.
-Although it could still use lists for permission control most of the access decisions are made by predefined rules.
+Although it could still use lists for permission control in some special cases most of the access decisions are made by predefined rules.

 Let's see the main differences between traditional AC-List implementations and this package:

 1. This package uses only standard JPA methods and queries, so in theory it's compatible with any Relational DB that has JPA support.
+2. There are no additional tables in your DB with weak-references to your objects.
-2. All the access control logics are defined in the domain objects via annotations, so you can see the data-structure and the access rules in the same place
+3. All the access control logics are defined in the domain objects via annotations, so you can see the data-structure and the access rules in the same place
-3. The permission decisions are happened in the DB side, so there is much less traffic between your application and the DB, and you can even use paginated queries on permission-filtered entities.
+4. The permission decisions are happened in the DB side, so there is much less traffic between your application and the DB, and you can even use paginated queries on permission-filtered entities.
-4. It's compatible with Spring Data Jpa Repositories so the ACL is automatically applied for all standard repository methods.
+5. It's compatible with Spring Data Jpa Repositories so the ACL is automatically applied for all standard repository methods.
+6. It's also compatible with Spring Data Rest.
+All of your restful endpoints are automatically secured by the ACL

 ## Basics

-The basic idea behind this ACL package is that most of the time when you want to grant access a user to a given object in the DB, there is already some kind of relation between them.
+The basic idea behind this ACL package is that most of the time when you want to grant access for a user to a given object in the DB, there is already some kind of relation between them.

 Let's see some example: